Setup

 Visual Studio Code

-Visual Studio Code (VS Code) is the IDE that we will be using for this course.
+Visual Studio Code (VS Code) is the IDE you will use for this course.

 Alternative to VS Code